Skip to main content

 Embedded Cluster has the following limitations:

 • Multi-node support is in beta: Support for multi-node embedded clusters is in beta, and enabling high availability for multi-node clusters is in alpha.
 Only single-node embedded clusters are generally available.
-For more information, see Add Nodes (Beta) and Enable High Availability for Multi-Node Clusters (Alpha) below.
+For more information, see Managing Multi-Node Clusters with Embedded Cluster.

 • Disaster recovery is in alpha: Disaster Recovery for Embedded Cluster installations is in alpha.
 For more information, see Disaster Recovery for Embedded Cluster (Alpha).